 They feature Nori Fries - shoestring potatoes sprinkled with dried seaweed flakes and sea salt.

 "When you come to Katsu Burger for the first time you think, ‘Seaweed on a French fry?
 That's kind of weird.’
 But if you really think about the flavor profile, it's just kind of salty,” said Christopher Poetter, Media Director at Katsu Burger.

 The restaurant offers seven house-made dipping sauces to choose from, including tonkatsu, spicy mayo and wasabi mayo.

-Katsu Burger has three locations in Georgetown, Lynnwood and Bellevue.
+Katsu Burger has four locations in Capitol Hill, Georgetown, Lynnwood and Bellevue.

 Honorable Mention: Pie Fries at A la Mode Pies.

 Technically, Pie Fries are made with sliced pie dough rather than potatoes.
 But with flavors that are both savory and sweet, they’re a must-try for anyone who believes fries are much more than fast food fare.

 You can buy Pie Fries from A la Mode Pies’ in their Phinney Ridge and West Seattle locations.

 2121 Westlake Ave

 6538 4th Ave S